ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ## Reminders

-- Submit your beatmap through Stable (Latest), Beta, or Cutting Edge to use Modding v2.
+- Submit your beatmap through Stable (Latest), Beta, or Cutting Edge to use Beatmap Discussion.
 Fallback submits to the old system.
 - Choose the correct mode and difficulty you wish to mod!
 - Select the proper section you are submitting your mod to.
 - Only post ONE issue at a time.
 Do not submit multiple issues in a single post!